Michigan Public Health Receives Funding for NIH Minority Health and Health Disparities Research Training Program

 August 30, 2019, Students, Global Public Health, Health Disparities, Research

-The University of Michigan School of Public Health has received a grant to fund the NIH Minority Health & Health Disparities Research Training (MHRT) Program for five years.
+The University of Michigan School of Public Health has received a grant to fund the NIH Minority Health and Health Disparities Research Training (MHRT) Program for five years.
 MHRT provides students from underrepresented backgrounds with the opportunity to engage in research overseas on issues related to health disparities.

 “This is a natural extension of the school’s and the university's commitment to diversity, equity and inclusion,” said Matthew Boulton, senior associate dean for Global Public Health and principal investigator on the MHRT grant.
 “The program is specifically designed to help individuals develop needed skills to pursue a lifelong career in global and health disparities research.
 We need to increasingly focus on ensuring traditionally underrepresented students have opportunities to conduct research in low- and middle-income countries.
 Our ultimate goal is to build global public health research capacity both in our students and in the countries where we work.”